rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 starting from the day the test was taken.

-If they have tested positive whilst not experiencing symptoms, but develop symptoms during the isolation period, they should restart the 10 day isolation period from the day they develop symptoms.
+If they have tested positive whilst not experiencing symptoms, but develop symptoms during the isolation period, they should restart the 10-day isolation period from the day they develop symptoms.

-This only applies to those who begin their isolation on or after 30 July 2020.

 If a child is awaiting collection, they should be moved, if possible, to a room where they can be isolated behind a closed door, with appropriate